sgct/sgct/THIRD_PARTY_LICENSES.md

 # External licenses
-SGCT does not vendor any third-party source.
-Its dependencies are resolved through vcpkg and linked, so the licenses below apply to libraries that end up in a binary built from SGCT rather than to code kept in this repository.
 The authoritative copy of each license is installed by vcpkg under `<vcpkg-installed>/share/<port>/copyright`.

 The optional NDI and Scalable SDKs are proprietary, are not covered here, and a build that enables them must not be redistributed.